How to Find Bed Bugs

 If you live in a multi-unit dwelling such as an apartment, townhouse or condominium, the choice of pest control service may be made by your property manager or landlord.

-When calling a pest control company, ask about their training and treatment plan for controlling bed bugs.
-Be cautious about any company that claims they can rid the home of bed bugs with one treatment.
-Bed bugs are a resistant, difficult insect to control even with professional treatment, and the pest control company must return for inspection and retreatment once or twice to ensure the pests are destroyed.
+When calling a pest control company, ask about their training and treatment plan for controlling infestations.
+Be cautious about any company that claims they can rid the home with one treatment.
+These bugs are a resistant, difficult insect to control even with professional treatment, and the pest control company must return for inspection and retreatment once or twice to ensure the pests are destroyed.

-Professional treatment will at least one and possibly two or three followup visits, to allow the technician to monitor remaining bug populations and to re-treat any areas that may still show signs of infestation.
+Professional treatments will at require at least one and possibly two or three follow up visits, to allow the technician to monitor remaining bug populations and to re-treat any areas that may still show signs of infestation.

 Get Estimates